wafibismail/cc_homework_2/cc_bad_code.md

     i = (i+1) % (sizeof(array)/sizeof(int));
 }
 ```
-In such case adding an explanation via. comment would be appropriate.
+In such cases adding a comment to explain it would be appropriate.
-In addition, a warning too, of the possibly undesired consequences of running a piece would be of help.
+In addition, a warning too, of the possibly undesired consequences of running a piece would also be of help.

 ### TODO Comments

-Some codes may only be required temporarily
+The programmer may have something more to do in regards to a piece of code, e.g. remove it once something has been implemented
 ```html
 <div id='deprecated-feature-container-0'></div>
 ```
-In such cases, it is best to state it as such.
+In such cases, it is best to explain it in a comment.

 ### Amplification